-Time Limits: Juniors: 5 to 10 minutesIntermediate: 5 to 12 minutesSeniors: 7 to 12 minutes
+Time Limits: Juniors: 5 to 10 minutes Intermediate: 5 to 12 minutes Seniors: 7 to 12 minutes xILLUSTRATED TALKS CONTEST (Event is Cancelled)

-ILLUSTRATED TALKS CONTEST

-Illustrated Talk Entry form to be turned in on January 21, 2020 during non-perishable check-in.
+Illustrated Talk Entry form to be turned in on January 19, 2021 during non-perishable check-in.

-Activity scheduled for Thursday, January 30, 2020 beginning at 1:00 pm
+Activity scheduled for Thursday, January 28, 2021 beginning at 1:00 pm

 An illustrated talk is an oral presentation with talking to convey information by using a variety of visual aids such as charts, pictures, models, posters, etc. Power Point may be used, but must be on a flash drive.
-XSenior division only must use

-PowerPoint or other electronic presentation software.
+Senior division only must use PowerPoint or other electronic presentation software. xPresentation should be loaded on a flash drive or provide a laptop with adapters.
+Please print three copies of presentation for judges.
+Participants should be appropriately dressed.

-.
-This event will be judged and ribbons awarded.

-Individuals or a two person team (NO GROUPS) in each division may enter this event.

-Both team members should be actively involved in speaking.

-All contestants are to arrive by 12:30 p.m.

-Teachers/Leaders should review and approve presentation.
+- o This event will be judged and ribbons awarded. - o Individuals or a two-person team (NO GROUPS) in each division may enter this event. - o Both team members should be actively involved in speaking. - o All contestants are to arrive by 12:30 p.m. - o Teachers/Leaders should review and approve presentation.